benstemon/davidsonii_F2_ddRAD/README.md

 ```

 ### Use process_radtags in stacks to filter low quality reads with sliding window approach
+(Note that we will retain stacks in this pipeline because I like the sliding window approach to process_radtags better than the quality filtering options available in fastp.)
+* Script available at `/davidsonii_F2_ddRAD/scripts/preprocessing/run_stacks_v2.sh'
 * Clean data, removing any read with an uncalled base
     - -c
 * Discard reads with low quality scores